Table of Contents

 What is an Invoice?

-An invoice is a document issued by a seller to a buyer, requesting payment for products or services provided.
-It includes details such as item descriptions, quantities, prices, payment terms, and information about both the seller and the buyer.
+An invoice is a commercial document that a seller sends to a buyer to request payment for the products or services purchased.
+The invoice includes details such as the names of the seller and buyer, item descriptions, item quantities, the cost of the products or services, and payment terms.
 It serves as a legal record of the transaction and is crucial for tracking payments and managing financial records.

 The uses of the invoice also includes: